 1. Purpose

-The purpose of this Standard Operating Procedure (SOP) is to establish a systematic approach for ensuring data integrity in pharmaceutical documentation.
-Data integrity is essential for maintaining compliance with Good Manufacturing Practices (GMP), regulatory requirements, and audit readiness.
+The purpose of this Standard Operating Procedure (SOP) is to establish a system for maintaining the traceability of dispensed materials used in ointment manufacturing.
+This ensures compliance with Good Manufacturing Practices (GMP), regulatory requirements, and internal quality control standards.

 2. Scope